 Animal reproduction studies with vancomycin have not shown risk to the fetus.
 Evidence in human studies is inadequate.
 Vancomycin should be given to pregnant women only if clearly needed.
 Oral vancomycin can be used to treat C. difficile–induced diarrhea in pregnant women.

-Vancomycin enters breast milk, and so its use during breastfeeding is discouraged to prevent disruption of gastrointestinal microflora; however, because oral absorption is poor from a normal gastrointestinal tract, systemic adverse effects in infants are unlikely.
+Vancomycin enters breast milk, and so its use during breastfeeding is discouraged to prevent disruption of gastrointestinal microbiota; however, because oral absorption is poor from a normal gastrointestinal tract, systemic adverse effects in infants are unlikely.

 The main concern with vancomycin is

-Other adverse effects include reversible neutropenia and thrombocytopenia.
+Other potential adverse effects include reversible neutropenia and thrombocytopenia.
 Nephrotoxicity is rare unless high doses are used or other nephrotoxins (eg, aminoglycosides) are given concomitantly.
 Some reports suggest that concomitant use of piperacillin/tazobactam may also increase risk of nephrotoxicity.
 Phlebitis occurs uncommonly during IV infusion.

 Dose-related ototoxicity is unusual with current formulations; incidence is increased when vancomycin is given concurrently with other ototoxic drugs.